What is Snowcarbon?

-snowcarbon is an independent website dedicated to helping skiers and snowboarders reach ski resorts by train from the UK.
+Snowcarbon is an independent website dedicated to helping skiers and snowboarders travel to ski resorts by train from the UK.

-snowcarbon was founded by two travel journalists, Daniel Elkan and Mark Hodson, in order to pull together all the information you need into one easy-to-use resource.
-The site has a wide choice of great ski resorts, each convenient by train, with journey details, booking guides and booking forms.
-We're always working to improve it, so please get in touch if you see ways we might make it better..
+Snowcarbon was founded by two travel journalists, Daniel Elkan and Mark Hodson, in order to create a comprehensive, easy-to-use resource.
+The site has a wide choice of great ski resorts, each convenient by train, with a unique Journey Planner, showing the best schedules, booking options and in-depth guides to the journeys.
+Like most online resources, the site is a work in progress.

 Finding the information proved difficult – but the rail journey itself from London was relatively easy and would be far less damaging to the environment.
 Since then, Daniel has spent five years researching and writing about rail travel to European ski resorts (PDF document).
 Finally, in the autumn of 2009, he realised that a website on the subject was needed, to act as a resource for the increasing number of skiers and snowboarders wanting to travel this way.

 Yes.
-All the transport and timetable information on this website has been thoroughly researched by us and double checked rail companies and bus companies, resort tourist offices and regional tourist boards.
-The rail journey information uses a unique database of hand-researched journeys, showing the best options to each resort on any given date during the season.
+Every journey on this website has been thoroughly researched by us and - and tested by Daniel, who has travelled on all the trains and routes mentioned - over the course of more than 10 years.
+Current information is double-checked rail companies and bus companies, resort tourist offices and regional tourist boards.
+The Journey Planner uses a unique database of hand-researched journeys, showing the best options to each resort on any given date during the season.